Calusa Veterinary Center

 Endoscopy

 Endoscopy is a minimally invasive diagnostic procedure that allows your veterinarian to visualize the inside of your pet's body without having to make a large incision.
 It can be used to examine the gastrointestinal tract, respiratory system, and urinary tract.
+Endoscopy can be performed as an outpatient procedure, which means that your pet can go home the same day.
+The entire procedure usually takes less than an hour.
+Your pet will be given a sedative before the endoscopy so that they remain calm and comfortable throughout the procedure.
+A local anesthetic may also be used if necessary.

 Once your pet is sedated, a small camera attached to the endoscope will be inserted through their mouth or nose and into their stomach or intestines.
 The veterinarian will then be able to examine the inside of your pet's body and look for any abnormalities.
+If any tissue samples need to be taken, they can be done through the endoscope as well.
+A biopsy is a common type of tissue sample that is taken during an endoscopy.

 After the procedure is finished, your pet will be monitored until they are fully recovered from the sedative.
 They will then be able to go home with you.